Sneekyboots/cardano-mvp/README.md

 # Yield Safe - Impermanent Loss Protection Protocol

+## 🚀 Quick Summary
+- **Yield Safe** protects Cardano liquidity providers from impermanent loss using smart contracts and AI agents.
+- **Frontend**: React dashboard for vault management and real-time monitoring.
+- **Backend**: Keeper bot automates monitoring and enforcement.
+- **Masumi Agents**: AI modules for rebalancing, policy enforcement, and safety automation (Track 2 focus).
+- **How to run**: Install dependencies, set up `.env` with API keys, run frontend and backend, or use Docker Compose.

 ## 🎯 Project Overview

 **Yield Safe** is a DeFi protocol on Cardano that protects liquidity providers from impermanent loss (IL) by automatically monitoring pool positions and enforcing user-defined IL limits through smart contracts.